webhavr/rustNotes/Rust Concepts.md

 * A Cargo feature that allows to build, test, and share crates
 * A bundle of one or more crates that provides a set of functionality
 * Package contains a `Cargo.toml` file that describes how to build those crates
 * A package must contain at least 1 crate - either binary crate or library crate
-*
+* Packages added in `Cargo.toml` tell Cargo to download the specific package and its dependencies from `crates.io` and make it available to the project
+* To use any external package into our current package, we need to use the `use` keyword
+* Package -> Crates -> Modules

 ### Crates
 * [Read Ch-7: Packages Crates Modules](https://drive.google.com/file/d/10XSj62Q5d9Z8H8-j3EFyTcI6Zebwy0BU/view)